 - Go to the NSW Firearms Registry contact page,

 - If changing your hunting club at the same time as updating your firearm evidence requirements, Email the NSW DPI at [email protected].
 Submit a request to change your nominated AHO for your R-licence.
-Attach a copy of your current R-licence, the new club membership card (or certificate), your full name, and contact emails to this request.
+Attach a copy of your current R-licence, the new club membership card (or certificate), your name, and contact emails to this request.

 Notes:

-- Your previous club membership must remain valid throughout this transition period, otherwise, you may be at risk of breaching your licence conditions.
+- Your previous club membership must remain valid throughout this transition period.
+Otherwise, you may be at risk of breaching your licence conditions.

 - Be prepared to (politely) hassle the NSW Firearms registry via telephone, at 1300 362 562.
 They will often quote short time frames for alterations to your licence.
 However, this timeframe is rarely – if ever, met.
 Unfortunately, the registry will not respond to email requests for a status update.